The Problem

 About Me

-I've spent 20 years on both sides of the product-engineering divide as a software engineer, engineering manager, and product strategy executive.
+I've spent 20 years on both sides of the product-engineering divide - as a software engineer, engineering manager, and product leader.
 I've built the features and shaped the strategy.
 That foundation is why engineering teams trust me and leadership gets straight answers.

-I've led product strategy across automotive tech, SaaS platforms, and digital agencies.
+I've led product strategy across autonomous vehicles at Cruise, SaaS platforms, mobile startups, and enterprise clients like Amazon.
 I've navigated pivots from services to product-led growth, managed regulated industry complexity, and built roadmaps that survived executive scrutiny.
 I've seen what breaks as companies scale, and I recognize the patterns before they become crises.